Ophelia

 …

-The doll is another strong connection to Ophelia: a doll is first of all not a real human being, it is an object, it is already dead.
+The doll in itself is another strong connection to Ophelia: a doll is first of all not a real human being, but an object: it is already dead.
 A doll immediately recalls death because of its stillness: it is the uncanny resembling of the human, but without a soul.
-The doll is a way for me to symbolize the real being, as all other objects are, they serve a scope, which is that of placing what’s inside at a distance from the self, reconstructing a place of things that happened, or that are happening, helping me to put in a separate picture the slippery surfaces and facets of the unconscious.
-Ophelia is a figure that belongs to all of us because she represents an obscure side of the human, she trespass the threshold of life, and this “going beyond” is present in everyone in the farthest corners of our existence as a last resort to death as a possibility or alternative to pain.
+The doll is a way for me to symbolize the real being, as all other objects are, they serve a scope, which is that of placing what’s inside oneself at a distance from the self, reconstructing a place of things that happened, or that are happening, helping me to put in a separate picture the slippery surfaces and facets of the unconscious.
+Ophelia is a figure that belongs to all of us, because she represents an obscure side of our humanity: she trespasses the threshold of life, and this “going beyond” to a different realm or dimension, is present in everyone at the farthest corners of our existence.
+The last resort of death is a possibility of escape, and a soothing of the pain.

 Another association with Ophelia is the fact that there are always a lot of branches and leaves close to the doll.
 Why is Ophelia often represented with her body decorated with flowers?
 One answer could be that the woman’s body is very much connected to nature, the earth and the vegetation are the symbol of life like woman is.
-Therefore Ophelia, when she sees no alternative for her state of confusion in the rational world, the world of culture, she turns to nature, the plants and the river are something to wear, and nature is the last confortable asylum.
+Therefore Ophelia, when she sees no alternative for her state of confusion in the rational/symbolic world, the world of culture, she turns to nature: the plants, and the river are something to wear, and nature is a last comfortable asylum.

-But in my artwork nature is not an healthy asylum anymore, it is rather in a terminal state as the figure of Ophelia is.
-I often have turned the water of the pond into blood, or a blue lake; poison is all over the ground in my images, and peraphs the doll is there grieving for it or agonizing with it.
+But in my artwork nature is no longer an healthy asylum, it is rather in a terminal state as the figure of Ophelia is.
+I often have turned the water of the pond into blood, or a blue lake; poison is all over the ground in my images, and perhaps the doll is there grieving for it or agonizing with it.
 The poisoned earth is a contemporary issue, and one more reason to depict the death of women.

 To go deep into this argument about poison I am going to take you to my next essay about my video “Cyanide”.